 Married couples face a lot of trials along the way.
 Hardships test our capacities, and problems challenge us both as individuals and as a couple.
-What eventually makes a difference between those who will grow and thrive together, and those who will grow resentful and miserable instead is the way the couple communicates.
-Here are some habits of happily married people that all of us can incorporate into the way we talk to our spouses on a daily basis as well as during difficult times:
+What eventually makes a difference between those who will grow and thrive together and those who will grow resentful and miserable instead is the way the couple communicates.
+Good communication in marriage is the bedrock for a happy relationship, without which the marriage would be left dilapidated.

 Being completely frank about the things we might be ashamed of or we think would hurt our spouses is hard.
 But no one said it would be easy, right?
-The key is in making an effort to always say what’s on our mind, even when it seems like the most difficult thing in the world.
+The key to building good communication in marriage is in making an effort to always say what’s on our mind, even when it seems like the most difficult thing in the world.
 But you also need to do so in a tactful, considerate, respectful, and kind way.
 And this goes for both small and potentially devastating truths.

 2. Happily married people are flexible

-It does, however, mean that, if you wish to have a healthy conversation with your spouse, you will need to make special effort to step into their shoes and rethink about your attitude.
-By being assertive, a compromise won’t feel like caving in to unreasonable demands, but you will also allow your significant other to share their point of view with you.
+It does, however, mean that, if you wish to have a healthy conversation with your spouse, you will need to make the special effort to step into their shoes and rethink about your attitude.
+By being assertive, a compromise won’t feel like caving into unreasonable demands, but you will also allow your significant other to share their point of view with you.

 3. Happily married people know how to listen

-Apart from using the right language, which means not being disrespectful, hurtful, and not casting blame, knowing how to listen is key to healthy communication, and, indirectly, to a fulfilling relationship.
-You might think that there can’t be anything problematic about listening, but it’s also a competence.
 Which means that you can be lousy at it and you can also improve your listening skills with some practice.
 What it is to know how to listen, then?
 First, the next time your spouse says something, try hearing it without becoming defensive.
-We get so accustomed to our small fights in marriage that we often forget how to hear objectively, without coming up with a defense.
+We get so accustomed to our small fights in a marriage that we often forget how to hear objectively, without coming up with a defense.
 A good listener also remains focused and listens carefully to everything the other person is saying.
-Then, after your husband or wife shares their point of view, try making sure that you understood them well.
-Rephrase their thoughts and check with them if that’s what they meant.
-For example, you might try saying something like: “If I understood you correctly, you think that we should (do this or that)…” or “Did I get you right, you feel that…” and similar.
-In that way, you’ll have a chance to clarify what you just heard and get corrected if you interpreted it wrong, and to support your spouse in sharing their thoughts, feelings, and plans.

 4. Happily married people talk

 Marriage comes with a lot of duties that add to our individual responsibilities and commitments, and conversation often gets lost in all that chaos.
 Yet, all happily married people report that they talk to their spouses whenever they can, about things that happened to them during the day, about their plans, about their fears and feelings, about their passions and new interests.